Does my graduate institution need to be a member of the Consortium for Faculty Diversity at Liberal Arts Colleges?

 What are the benefits of applying for the CFD fellowship?

 A full academic life includes scholarship, service, and teaching.
 The CFD fellowship is a teaching fellowship in residence, and so much more.
 As a scholar on a liberal arts campus, you have the opportunity to engage in lively academic discussions with colleagues and students.
 Past scholars have commented that the fellowship prepared them for an academic life and helped them develop a fuller picture of their career.

 Do I have to be a member of a particular race or ethnicity to be eligible for a fellowship?

 The member institutions of the Consortium for Faculty Diversity have resolved that diversity is defined more broadly than race and ethnicity.
 The members seek candidates who will contribute to increasing the diversity of member colleges in one or more of the following ways: by increasing ethnic and racial diversity, by maximizing the educational benefits of diversity and/or by increasing the number of faculty members who can and will use diversity as a resource for enriching the education of students.

 Do I need to be a United States citizen to apply?

 The Consortium seeks applicants who are either United States citizens or permanent residents.
 Applicants must be able to provide evidence of U.S. citizenship or unconditional permanent resident status at the time of hire.
 This corresponds to United States hiring and employment laws.

 Are there additional eligibility requirements?

 The Consortium seeks applicants enrolled in accredited graduate programs, seeking terminal degrees in all academic fields.
 A dissertation fellowship applicant must have completed all requirements of the terminal degree, except for the dissertation (ABD).
-A postdoctoral, or post MBA, MFA. candidate must not exceed the maximum of 5 years teaching experience from the date of issuance of the terminal degree.
+A post terminal degree candidate must not exceed the maximum of 5 years teaching experience from the date of issuance of the terminal degree.